UKHomeOffice/playbook/playbook/team.md

 The skills you need will change during the lifecycle of your service.
 Read more about the roles you’ll need at each service phase in the government service manual.

-## Roles needed in services with user interfaces (UI)
+## Roles needed in services with UI

-If your service or product has a user-interface (for example a website, an app, or forms that users complete) then you will need to a user-centred design (UCD) team working on your service design.
+If your service or product has a UI (for example a website, an app, or forms that users complete) then you will need to a user-centred design (UCD) team working on your service design.

 The roles needed on a UCD team are listed below, and are also explained in the in the government service manual.